amiradridi/Job-Resume-Matching/README.md

 * 3rd step:
-  We Calculated the final similarity score and returned the resumes with the highest similarity score.
+  We Calculated the final similarity score (the mean of skills matching score, degrees matching score and majors matching score) and returned the resumes with the highest similarity score.

  ## Project summary

  1. We retrieved information from the job description using Spacy brule-based PhraseMatcher
  2. We implemented matching rules for the degrees' levels and the acceptable majors
- 3. We compared between two powerful word embedding models gpt3 and sbert 'all-mpnet-base-v2' and we chose sbert for its efficiency
+ 3. We compared between 5 powerful word embedding models to generate the skills matching scores and we chose sbert for its high precision
- 4. We compared between word embedding and sentence embedding approaches and we chose word embedding as it produces accurate semantic similarity

  ## References